 Montana USA, Big Sky Country, is awash with dramatic mountain ranges.
-In fact, there are at least 100 mountain ranges and sub-ranges in Montana.
+Running through the Western part of the state, you will find the Northern Rocky Mountains, and there are at least 100 mountain ranges and sub-ranges in Montana.
 The grandeur of these mountain ranges often renders those who visit, speechless.

 Even the name Montana is Latin for “mountainous”—a land dotted with jaw-dropping peaks, which shift in colors as the seasons change.